DHANASEKARAN2004/Calculator/README.md

 # Calculator Web Page

-This is a simple web application that allows users to perform basic arithmetic calculations such as addition, subtraction, multiplication, and division in real-time.
+This is a simple web application that allows users to perform basic arithmetic calculations such as addition,subtraction, multiplication, and division in real-time.
 It updates the result dynamically as users input numbers and operators.

 ## Overview